brycewray/hugo-site/content/posts/2019/06/ahoy-mate.md

 My [last post](/posts/2019/05/the-holy-mail) closed with:

 > Do I ever look at other *[email]* apps any more?
 Oh, sure.
-It's what I sometimes call "the geek's prereogative."
+It's what I sometimes call "the geek's prerogative."

 And that continues, as I have become interested in [MailMate](https://freron.com).
 This macOS-only, [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol)-only app is a creation of Benny Kjær Nielsen, a Danish indie developer and holder of a doctorate in computer science.